chao-samu/SearchBar-for-Everything-and-TC/README.md

 # RainmeterSkin: SearchBar Everything + TC
-This is a small litte Rainmeter searchbar skin for the programm "Everything" and "Total Commander" to make fast searches on specified drives and folder or files directly from the desktop.
+This is a small little Rainmeter searchbar skin for the programm "Everything" and "Total Commander" to make fast searches on specified drives and folder or files directly from the desktop.

 ![Alt text](@Resources/examples/Skin_example.png)